sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/draft.md

 In this example:

-- Document Range by itself is not a good option because it would capture the address of the importer as well as the supplier
+- Document Range by itself is not a good option because it would capture the address of the importer as well as the supplier.
 - Table methods are not the best option, because each mailing address in the table can have a variable number of lines.
+(TODO: is it really because this is a difficult table to recognize for ML combined with variable lines making it a bad candidate for fixed table?)
 - The Region method is not a good option because of the variable number of lines.
 For example, if all addresses were only 3 lines, the "Type of business" text might move up the page, and we could inadvertently capture that.

-Instead, the X Range Filter parameter lets us define a variable "column" whose width and position we can define, that is bounded at the top and bottom by text.